ibinti/bugvm/plugin-javafx/README.md

-# javafxmobile-plugin #
+# plugin-javafx#

-The javafxmobile-plugin is a gradle plugin that unifies the building of JavaFX applications for three different target platforms:
+The plugin-javafx is a gradle plugin that unifies the building of JavaFX applications for three different target platforms:

 * desktop
 * android
 * ios

-The currently published version is `1.1.0`.

 ### Getting started ###

+The plugin-javafx is a fork of javafxmobile gradle plugin.
 If you need information about how to get started with the javafxmobile gradle plugin, we refer you to [Getting Started](http://javafxports.org/page/Getting_Started) page on the [javafxports.org](http://javafxports.org) website.

 ### External dependencies ###